Russell Hunter

 Adam Russell Hunter (18 February 1925 – 26 February 2004) was a Scottish television, stage and film actor.
 He played Lonely in the TV thriller series Callan, starring Edward Woodward, and shop steward Harry in the Yorkshire Television sitcom The Gaffer (1981–1983) with Bill Maynard.
-He made guest appearances in well-known series such as The Sweeney, Doctor Who, Taggart, A Touch of Frost, The Bill and Granada television's The Return of Sherlock Holmes in The Adventure of Silver Blaze.
+He made guest appearances in television series such as The Sweeney, Doctor Who, Taggart, A Touch of Frost, The Bill and The Return of Sherlock Holmes in The Adventure of Silver Blaze.

 Life

 Born Russell Ellis in Glasgow, Hunter's childhood was spent with his maternal grandparents in Lanarkshire, until returning to his unemployed father and cleaner mother when he was 12.
 He went from school to an apprenticeship in a Clydebank shipyard.
 During this time, he did some amateur acting for the Young Communist League before turning professional in 1946.